 Health-seekers putting words to their experiences at the springs, too, often made use of a schema much like that of doctors engaged in the study of neurasthenia for understanding the waters’ healing properties, defining their complaints using medical vocabulary and understanding their cures in the context of an economy of nervous energy.
 Poindexter Dunn, whose testimony was used above as evidence to support a lack of faith in regular physicians’ healing ability nonetheless believed he was suffering from dyspepsia and nervous depression.
 Even if his doctor could not heal him, Dunn still accepted established medicine’s diagnostic authority and integrated parts of its discourse into his personal pathology.

-Indeed, it would appear that while doctors had lost therapeutic jurisdiction in regards to , discourses being developed by physicians interested in the dimension of disease were exercising considerable influence over vernacular audiences in both diagnostics and therapeutics at the springs.
+Indeed, it would appear that while doctors had lost therapeutic jurisdiction in regards to many diseases, discourses being developed by physicians interested in the nervous dimension of disease were exercising considerable influence over vernacular audiences in both diagnostics and therapeutics at the springs.
 Treatment for neurasthenic patients was a topic of much debate in the medical world but generally included a combination of different approaches which could include rest, diet regulation, active or passive exercise, drugs, and travel.
-As the discourse around disease developed, “mental therapies” that encouraged a change in habit and thought pattern became more popular.
+As the discourse around nervous disease developed, “mental therapies” that encouraged a change in habit and thought pattern became more popular.
 Therapeutic travel was one option.
 It was believed that the change in scenery provided a “healthful diversion,” lifting the sick out of the rut of routine sights, activities, and thought patterns.
 Charles Mills, a Philadelphia neurologist, recommended that nervous individuals take two vacations a year to avoid exhaustion.

 The testimonial of Edward A. Louis is a representative example of the way that the discourse of neurasthenia wove its way into that of the springs in visitors’ narratives.
 According to his account, the judge arrived in Eureka in September of 1881 suffering from a host of physical complaints but was most concerned about being “weak and languid, helpless and incapacitated for labor, physical or mental, especially the latter.”
 Four weeks later, he hardly knew himself.
 He could walk several miles and felt “a healthy vigor” that he had not enjoyed in twenty years.
 When he returned to his life in St. Louis, however, his health again declined; he was forced to come back to Eureka, where he stayed until he had established “new habits of healthy action.”
 He emphasizes at the end of his account that his healing occurred “without the aid of any medical attendance, prescriptions or advice whatever.”
 A cornucopia of vague physical complaints understood under the umbrella of weakness and mental exhaustion brought Louis to the springs, and after he had stayed long enough to see them diminish and his youth and strength rebound, he went back to his life in the city.
 He identifies his hurried return as the culprit behind his relapse, recognizing the need to use his escape from urbanity as a means of establishing healthier modes of living and thinking.
 Though he claims to take no advice from a doctor, the actions he took, if his testimony can be believed, were very much in line with what one would have recommended.
 Louis thus understood both his medical issue and its solution within the discursive boundaries of mainstream medicine, if not quite within the jurisdiction of its authorities.